catchlui/TSOAI/T7/README.md

 - Make sure your dataset is prepared and formatted correctly before running the application.
 - For more detailed information, refer to the code comments within each file.

-## Intial Set up
+## Intial Skeleton Model

 Target:
 Create a skeleton model which trains with MNIST data

 Results:
  Number of Parameters 15408

  Best Training Accuracy 99.54

  Best Test Accuracy 98.62

  Number of Epoch 15

  Model Name Net2

-File Name SP- S7_skl_v1.ipynb

 Analysis:

  Model has more capacity to learn
  It’s over fitting model

+## Intermediate Model